MediciHouse07/Learning_Records/CSR_CoporateFinance_1.md

 - magnify, mitigate
 - only beta is going to change
 - the other 2 are common to all the companies

+# Week 5

+## 1-2

+2023/02/05

+- invest in anything less then minimum required return is burning money
+- ltd corporation finance
+- tranquility
+- market value, not book value
+- current, not historical